kdnk/roamist/README.md

     - today
 ```

 `Roamist - pull today (only diff)` is designed to ignore blocks that already exist on the page where smartblock is executed.
 This is useful if you only want to bring tasks that are newly added to Todoist into Roam.

-### Run `Roamist -pull today` smartblocks
+### Run `Roamist -pull ...` smartblocks

 Run smartblocks on any page you like.
-If you have set it up properly so far, you can run `Roamist - pull ... `, you should be able to run smartblocks with a name like `Roamist - pull ...`
+If you have set it up properly so far, you can run `Roamist - pull ... `, you should be able to run smartblocks with a name like `Roamist - pull ...`.
 If there are no tasks in Todoist, nothing will be imported, so make sure you have tasks in Todoist.

 ### 5. Place a button on the `[[Roamist]]` page.

 Have you been able to import tasks from Todoist?
 The block you have imported will be labeled `#Roamist`.
 Let's navigate to this page.
-In the first block on this page, enter a block like this
+In the first block on this page, enter a block like this.

 ```
 - `{{Sync todoist completed:42SmartBlock:Roamist - sync completed:button=true,42RemoveButton=false}}`
 ```

-Press this button to reflect the completion status of the Todoist task in Roam.
+You can use this button to reflect the completion status of the Todoist task in Roam.
 There is no need to change each TODO to DONE on Roam.

 ## Workflows